mgalvc/PBL-Codes/README.md

 -STM -> Second problem called Sistema de Transferência de Mensagens.
 Just a simple chat.

-This codes may contain some errors.
+These codes may contain some errors.
 Just releve them and have fun :D